andrey-melnikov/andrey-melnikov/README.md

 <p align="center">

 P.S.
-I have made more games that are displayed here in README, GitHub, available on [Google Play](https://play.google.com/store/apps/dev?id=5581031155927747193) or [AppStore](https://apps.apple.com/us/developer/andrey-melnikov/id1462193489), but I don't want to search for videos with them.
+I have made more games than those that are displayed here in README, GitHub, available on [Google Play](https://play.google.com/store/apps/dev?id=5581031155927747193) or [AppStore](https://apps.apple.com/us/developer/andrey-melnikov/id1462193489), but I don't want to search for videos with them.

 </p>